rickosborne/cascades/md/33-5-7-granted.md

 It may not have been the best choice, but I made a flash decision.

 "WE ARE GOING TO ROLL."
-The passenger screams crescendoed.
+The passenger screams rose in crescendo.
 "DEBRIS WILL FALL FROM THE SHELVES, SO YOU MUST DUCK AND COVER YOUR HEAD IN CRASH POSITION.
 I REPEAT: GET INTO CRASH POSITIONS AND COVER YOUR HEAD.
 IF YOU HAVE—"

 The metallic shriek and crack prevented me from finishing my warning to put any purses or bags under the seats in front of them.
-The floor jumped out from under me and I slammed into the wall against the fuselage.
+The floor jumped out from under me, slamming me into the wall against the fuselage.
-The hit dazed me, so I didn't react in time to stop Irene's oversized steamer trunk briefcase from slamming into me.
+The hit dazed me, so I didn't react in time to stop Irene's over-sized steamer trunk briefcase from slamming into me.

 The world went white and the next thing I knew I was on the ceiling, briefcase heavy on my shoulder.
 I moved to lift it off of me, or at least divert it as we continued to roll, but every attempt to move any part of my right arm shot lightning from my neck to my wrists.

-We rolled past inverted and I landed on the storage door.
+We rolled past inverted, and I landed on the storage door.
 Except that from this angle it was like a cliff from which a fall led through the hole into dark, empty sky.
 I did my best to orient longways against the door, kicking the briefcase away from me.
 It teetered on the edge, caught between the wind and the wrong gravity, but a final kick pushed it out of the airplane.